 There are many reasons that have prompted this change, though one of the primary reasons has been constantly improving education system in the city.
 The education system in New York City is composed of a network of public (state funded run by the city’s department of education), charter (funded by the state but not run by the New York City department of education) and private and parochial (religious–Roman Catholic, Jewish, Muslim) schools.
 Recent surveys also indicate that students who study at New York City schools easily meet the state standards for subjects like English, Math,s and Science and these estimates have been continuously improving.

 New York City in recent years has also experienced a sharp drop in crime levels and it now presents a relatively safe environment for bringing up children.
 Moreover, the interests of children who live in the city are protected by various organizations like the NYC Administration for Children’s Services and The Children’s Aid Society.

-It is also necessary to mention that New York City has countless facilities which are geared towards the needs of children like special child play rooms which are located in apartment buildings that are a boon during the winter months when outdoor activities are curtailed due to weather conditions, child-friendly restaurants, parks and recreational facilities and summer camps and activities which are invaluable during the long two month summer breaks that schools in New York City tend to have.
-More information about these wide array of facilities can be found on popular websites like (http://www.mommypoppins.com) and (http://newyorkkids.timeout.com).
+It is also necessary to mention that New York City has countless facilities which are geared towards the needs of children like special child playrooms which are located in apartment buildings that are a boon during the winter months when outdoor activities are curtailed due to weather conditions, child-friendly restaurants, parks and recreational facilities and summer camps and activities which are invaluable during the long two-month summer breaks that schools in New York City tend to have.
+More information about this wide array of facilities can be found on popular websites like (http://www.mommypoppins.com) and (http://newyorkkids.timeout.com).

-All these various measures help to make New York City, a city that is more than suitable to be inhabitated by families with young children.
+All these various measures help to make New York City, a city that is more than suitable to be inhabited by families with young children.